INSaFLU/insaflu_docs/docs/output_visualization.rst

 	X is the user-defined "mincov" value (i.e., the minimum number of reads covering a site to be considered for variant calling) selected for each project or sample (within a project) (default = 10)

-	Y is the user-defined "Minimum percentage of locus horizontal coverage (with depth of coverage equal or above X) to generate consensus sequence" value selected for each project or sample (within a project) (default = 70);
+	Y is the user-defined "Minimum percentage of locus horizontal coverage (with depth of coverage equal or above X) to generate consensus sequence" selected for each project or sample (within a project) (default = 70);

 	(more details in **User-defined parameters** - https://insaflu.readthedocs.io/en/latest/data_analysis.html#user-defined-parameters)

+NOTE: These novel color-code criteria (since 30 Oct 2020 update; "Change log") are applied to all Projects and Samples, including samples within old projects (created before this update).
+These old samples will remain unchanged (i.e., not masked in low coverage regions) after the update, unless the users re-run them with novel user-selected parameters.
+All updated samples will be flagged ("Calendar" icon).

-NOTE: If the users re-run samples (with user-selected parameters) included in projects created before the 30 Oct 2020 update (see "Change log"), these samples will follow this novel criteria and will be flagged accordingly.
+If the users re-run samples (with user-selected parameters) included in projects created before the 30 Oct 2020 update (see "Change log"), these samples will follow this novel criteria and will be flagged accordingly.
 Old samples will retain the old criteria for color-code, as described in the original publication.

 By clicking on each one of the color-coded circles, you can explore locus-specific plots of the depth of coverage.